syncpoint/burn-bot/Readme.md

 In order to make messages disappear you need to
 * invite the bot user to join a room.
 Since _auto-join_ is enabled the bot will accept every invitation.
 * elevate the permissions of the bot user to `moderator` level.
 Without doing so the bot will fail because removing messages requires appropriate power levels.

-## Restricting configuration to powerlevel "Moderator"

-I you want to limit the ability to make changes to users with the powerlevel of "Moderator" set the environment variable `MODERATORS_ONLY=1`.
-The bot will discharge all attempts to make changes and send a reply to the user.

 ## Interacting with the bot

 The bot listens for messages and acts on commands that start with `!burn`.
 The available commands are
+* `!burn status` returns the current configuration and will tell you if burning messages is enabled and if so it will show the time-to-live.

 * `!burn after <quantity><quality>`: where
-  `<quantity>` is a positive interger > 0
+  `<quantity>` is a positive interger and
-  `<quality>` is one out of [m,h,d] (minutes, hours, days)
+  `<quality>` is one out of `[m,h,d]` (minutes, hours, days)

   If you want to set the time-to-live for messages to 15 minutes post `!burn after 15m`.
 The bot will confirm your command if it was successful or send an error message otherwise.

 * `!burn disable`: Disables burning messages for the current room.
 This affects only messages that are sent AFTER disabling the bot.
 Messages that are already marked for deletion will be deleted anyway.

+* `!burn restrict`: Enforces the powerlevel requirement for the current room to be at least "Moderator".
+* `!burn relax`: Removes the powerlevel requirement for the current room to be at least "Moderator".

+## Powerlevel Mode

+You can configure the bot's behaviour regarding the enforcement of the powerlevel required to change the configuration.
+The default policy is `relaxed` so anyone in the room can make changes to the configuration.
+If you want to change the default behaviour set the environment variable `POLICY=restricted`.

 ## Read receipts